A better Zendesk Explore recipe: How to report on and improve first reply time for messaging tickets

 How Zendesk's native reporting works

-The official process, as you might have seen in Zendesk's help articles, involves heading into the Explore report builder.
-From there, you pick the "Chat - Messaging tickets" dataset and add the "First reply time (sec)" metric to your report.
-This will give you a basic chart showing your FRT over time.
+The process for creating reports is detailed in Zendesk's help articles.
+It involves using the Explore report builder, an industry-standard tool for support analytics.
+From there, you can select the "Chat - Messaging tickets" dataset and add the "First reply time (sec)" metric to your report.
+This gives you a clear visual representation of your FRT over any chosen period.

 3 ways to go beyond reporting and actually lower your FRT